 Robert

 Before he got his current job, Robert worked on a moving crew.
-He received some training at The Employment Connection where he learned to reassess his goals, learned communication skills and how to recognize his limits.
+He received some training from Vocational Rehabilitation Services (VRS) in its Duluth office, where he learned to reassess his goals, learned communication skills and how to recognize his limits.
 He searched want ads in the newspaper, and on the Internet to find job openings.

 Getting this job has had a very positive impact on Robert's life.
 He's lost 50 pounds, he's making a decent wage, and he feels like he's accomplishing something.